-- A double source, with separation of about four arceconds. - A width of I - 2 arcseconds. - The resolution (psf) is not high enough to detect an unresolved component. - (But, higher resolution data show the presence of compact 'hot spots').
+- A double source, with separation of about four arcseconds. - A width of I 2 arcseconds. - The resolution (psf) is not high enough to detect an unresolved component. - (But, higher resolution data show the presence of compact 'hot spots' and a weak nucleus in the middle).